The Great Tradition in English Literature from Shakespeare to Shaw: William Shakespeare to Jane Austen |

 Pagina 39

-The whole farce of the Falstaff scenes in Henry IV turns on this grotesque contrast between the feudal status as it was and that into which it has degenerated .
-The whole of the tragedy underlying the farce and giving it body and force ...
+... whole farce of the Falstaff scenes in Henry IV turns on this grotesque contrast between the feudal status as it was and that into which it has degenerated .
+The whole of the tragedy underlying the farce and giving it body and force , is ...

-The whole farce of the Falstaff scenes in Henry IV turns on this grotesque contrast between the feudal status as it was and that into which it has degenerated .
-The whole of the tragedy underlying the farce and giving it body and force ...
+... whole farce of the Falstaff scenes in Henry IV turns on this grotesque contrast between the feudal status as it was and that into which it has degenerated .
+The whole of the tragedy underlying the farce and giving it body and force , is ...

 Pagina 108

-This extraordinary man performed the inestimable service of calling attention to the whole field of natural science ! ” But there is even more need now than there was four centuries ago to emphasize the other aspect of Bacon's thought ...
+... whole field of natural science ! " But there is even more need now than there was four centuries ago to emphasize the other aspect of Bacon's thought which has , with the end of the bourgeois revolution , been forgotten by some of his ...

-This extraordinary man performed the inestimable service of calling attention to the whole field of natural science ! ” But there is even more need now than there was four centuries ago to emphasize the other aspect of Bacon's thought ...
+... whole field of natural science ! " But there is even more need now than there was four centuries ago to emphasize the other aspect of Bacon's thought which has , with the end of the bourgeois revolution , been forgotten by some of his ...

 Pagina 326